tjbwp-ml-personal-archives/pypi_projects/tj_nlp/README.md

        Output :  is not, are not, cannot, because, cannot have

-10. Removing Special Characters
+10. *Removing Special Characters*:
     Parameter: 'special_chars'
     This setting when enablesd causes the function to remove all the special characters except a preset list of characters as they have imp meaning in  the text provided.

     Example:
     Input : Hello, T-a-r-i-q.
 Thi*s is $100.05 : the payment that you will recieve!
 (Is this okay?)
     Output :  Hello, Tariq.
 This is $100.05 : the payment that you will recieve!
 Is this okay?

-11. Removong Stop Words
+11. *Removong Stop Words*:
     Parameter: 'stop_words'
     This setting when enablesd causes the function to remove the stopwords which doesn't add much meaning to a sentence & they can be remove safely without comprimising meaning of the sentence.